rltbl/relatable/CONTRIBUTING.md

 2. Install dist if it isn't already installed (see the [install guide](https://opensource.axo.dev/cargo-dist/book/install.html))

-3. Verify that the configuration is (still) correct.
+3. Verify that the dist configuration is (still) correct.

         dist init

-    The effect of running `dist init` is to (re)generate the GitHub workflow file `.github/workflows/release.yml`, which should therefore not normally be manually edited.
+    Note that the effect of running `dist init` is to (re)generate the GitHub workflow file `.github/workflows/release.yml`, which should therefore not normally be manually edited.

 4. Add a new tag to the last commit: